 Proceedings

-Accepted papers will be published in several CAEPIA proceedings volumes delivered to all attendees in electronic format.
+Accepted papers will be published in the CAEPIA proceedings in electronic format.
 Papers accepted for LNAI will be accessible in the corresponding Springer volume.

 Call for Participation (CfP)